vkk1o/S-box---BASE-FPS-Weapon-System/README.md

 ## English Version

+###Update:

+I didn't edit the description; I'm too lazy.

+Added - gunshot sounds for the m4a1
+Added - Switching weapons/fists/empty to keys 1-3.
+Added new code - WeaponSwitcher connected to the WeaponModel hierarchy, which is used to switch.

 ### Description
 A basic first-person shooting system for S&box built on the Scene/Component system.
 Designed as a starting point for FPS games.